 Worried you may have an ear wax issue?
-A build-up of ear wax can be problematic, and it can bring with it a number of issues ranging from mild hearing loss to serious infections.
-It’s important to avoid unnecessary build-ups in order to prevent problems in the future.
-Here are six symptoms of ear wax build up that may indicate that something needs to be done.
+A build-up of ear wax can be problematic, and it can bring with it a number of problems ranging from mild hearing loss to serious infections.
+It’s important to avoid unnecessary build-ups in order to prevent problems in the future and if you are concerned you should contact a professional.

 There could be any number of signs of earache, from a dull ache to sharp pains felt in the ear itself, so it’s important to get to the bottom of the problem.
 As this is one of the more common symptoms of ear wax build-up, we’d advise you to book a free wax check at the earliest possible opportunity.